-5.21.12.
+5.2.1.
 Board of Education:

-5.24.12.1.
-Board: The City shall have a Board of Education, elected as provided by Section 2.4.1 (cd) of this Charter, no more than five (5) members of which shall be from the same political party.
-The members shall hold no other elected or appointed office within the City.
-Members may, however, be appointed to temporary committees relative to the duties of the Board.
-The Board shall operate a school system in the City and shall appoint and may remove such personnel as may be necessary or convenient to the operation of the system.
-The Board shall have the power to receive, manage, and expend any gifts for school purposes.
-The Board shall have such duties as prescribed by Connecticut General Statutes.
+5.2.1.1.
+Board: The City shall have a Board of Education, elected as provided by Section 2.4.1 (c) of this Charter.
+Members may, however, be appointed to temporary committees relative to the duties of the Board of Education.
+The Board of Education shall operate a school system in the City and shall appoint and may remove such personnel as may be necessary or convenient to the operation of the system.
+The Board of Education shall have the power to receive, manage, and expend any gifts for school purposes.
+The Board of Education shall have such duties as prescribed by Connecticut General Statutes.

-5.24.12.2.
-Chairman: At the first regular meeting of the Board following the date on which the newly elected members take office, the Board shall choose, by plurality vote, one (1) of its members to be Chairman of the Board.
+5.2.1.2.
+Chairman: At the first regular meeting of the Board of Education following the date on which the newly elected members take office, the Board shall choose, by plurality vote, one (1) of its members to be Chairman of the Board.
 The Chairman shall preside over all meetings of the Board.
-Within thirty (30) days after the Chairman is chosen, the Chairman shall appoint a Clerk of the Board (whose compensation the Board shall establish), who shall attend the meetings of the Board, take the minutes, and prepare and maintain the records of its proceedings.
+Within thirty (30) days after the Chairman is chosen, the Chairman shall appoint a Meeting Clerk of the Board (whose compensation the Board shall establish), who shall attend the meetings of the Board, take the minutes, and prepare and maintain the records of its proceedings.
 The Chairman shall appoint all committees.
 The Chairman shall have such other powers and duties consistent with his/her office as may be conferred or imposed by the Board.

-5.21.23.
+5.2.2.
 Library Board:

-The City shall have a Library Board elected as provided by Section 2.4.1.(de) of this Charter no more than four (4) members of whom shall be from the same political party.
-The members shall hold no other elected office within the City.
-The Board shall operate a library system in the City and shall appoint and may remove, subject to the approval of the Mayor, such librarian, librarians, and other personnel as may be necessary or convenient to the operation of the system.
-The Board shall make and adopt bylaws, rules and regulations for the governance of the library and reading room and shall have exclusive control of the expenditure of all monies collected to the credit of the library fund, have the supervision, care and custody of the grounds, rooms or building set apart by the Board of Aldermen for library purposes; provided that all such monies collected and received shall be placed in the custody of the Finance Director to the credit of its library fund and shall be kept separate from other monies of the City and shall be drawn upon by the proper officers of the City upon duly authenticated vouchers of the Directors.
-The Board shall have the power to receive, manage and expend any gifts for library purposes, and shall have custody of such gifts, including, but not limited to, any endowment funds.
+- 5.2.2.1.
+Board: The City shall have a Library Board elected as provided by Section 2.4.1.(d) of this Charter The Board shall operate a library system in the City and shall appoint and may remove, subject to the approval of the Mayor, such librarian, librarians, and other personnel as may be necessary or convenient to the operation of the system.
+The Board shall make and adopt bylaws, rules and regulations for the governance of the library and reading room and shall have exclusive control of the expenditure of all monies collected to the credit of the library fund, have the supervision, care and custody of the grounds, rooms or building set apart by the Board of Aldermen for library purposes; provided that all such monies collected and received shall be placed in the custody of the Finance Director to the credit of its library fund and shall be kept separate from other monies of the City and shall be drawn upon by the proper officers of the City upon duly authenticated vouchers of the Library Board Chairman.
+The Board shall have the power to receive, manage and expend any gifts for library purposes, and shall have custody of such gifts, including, but not limited to, any endowment funds. - 5.2.2.2.
+Chairman: At the first regular meeting of the Library Board, following the date on which the newly elected members take office, the Commission shall choose, by plurality vote, one (1) of its members to be Chairman of the Board.
+The Chairman shall preside over all meetings of the Board.
+Within thirty (30) days after the Chairman is chosen, the Chairman shall appoint a Meeting Clerk of the Board, who shall attend the meetings of the Board, take the minutes, and prepare and maintain the records of its proceedings.
+The Chairman shall appoint all committees.
+The Chairman shall have such other powers and duties consistent with his/her office as may be conferred or imposed by the Board.

-5.24.34.
+5.2.3.
 Planning and Zoning Commission: